Fibroids

 Faster recovery

-However, when fibroids are very large or complex, open surgery may be the safest and most appropriate option, and this will always be discussed openly with you.
+When fibroids are very large or complex, open surgery may be the safest option.
+This will always be discussed clearly so that the approach is tailored to your situation.

-The goal is not just minimally invasive surgery — it is the best surgery for you.
+The goal is not simply minimally invasive surgery — it is the most appropriate and effective treatment for you.

 Related services